Pressure builds on Uighur issues

 Pressure continues to build to block imports into the United States of solar panels made with polysilicon or other inputs from the Xinjiang region in western China.

-Roughly 45% of the world’s supply of solar-grade polysilicon comes from the region.
+Roughly a third of the world’s supply of solar-grade polysilicon comes from the region.

 The AFL-CIO asked the Biden administration in a March 12 letter to US Secretary of State Antony Blinken and National Security Adviser Jake Sullivan to have US Customs issue a “withhold release order” blocking affected solar panels.
 US Customs is currently blocking imports of tomatoes and cotton from the region.